-The second line of defence related responsibilities are performed by the independent Risk Management and Compliance division that through its duties complements the risk-taking activities of the business units.
+As part of the second line of defence, the Group's Risk Management and Compliance division, headed by the CRO, serves as a risk management function.
+Risk Management and Compliance identifies, measures, manages, monitors and reports risks independently from the business lines.
 The Risk Management and Compliance division also assists and monitors the implementation of the risk management practices by the first line of defence.
 Furthermore, the Risk Management and Compliance division ensures that risks remain within permissible limits and that the Group's risk management framework is in line with the risk strategy and risk appetite, and provides recommendations for revisions where necessary.